Call for Proposals for Davis Projects for Peace

 Denison University is announcing a call for students to participate in a program that supports grassroots projects for peace all over the world.
 Proposals for the Davis Projects for Peace initiative are limited to undergraduate students, including graduating seniors, at Davis United World College Scholar institutions, of which Denison is one, and must be submitted to Joyce Meredith (firstname.lastname@example.org) in the President’s Office.

 Davis Projects for Peace is the vision of Kathryn Wasserman Davis, a lifelong internationalist and philanthropist.
-Upon turning 100 two years ago, Davis created and provided funding for the program “to help young people launch some immediate initiatives that could bring new thinking to the prospects for peace in the world.”
+Upon turning 100, Davis created and provided funding for the program “to help young people launch some immediate initiatives that could bring new thinking to the prospects for peace in the world.”
 By intentionally offering no clear definition of “projects for peace,” the program aims to encourage creativity, innovation and entrepreneurship as students come up with their own definitions.

 In all, 100 projects will be funded at $10,000 each, with a goal of funding at least one project at each of the more than 90 eligible schools.
 Projects may be implemented anywhere in the world, and the process is open to individuals as well as groups of students from the same campus.

 All final proposals submitted to Meredith by Jan.
-20, 2009 will be reviewed by a college committee.
-University President Dale Knobel and other senior administrators then will select one lead proposal and an alternate proposal for submission to the Davis United World College Scholars program, which will make the final selections of projects to be funded.For more information, visit Denison’s Davis Projects for Peace Web site.
+21, 2009 will be reviewed by a college committee; then Denison President Dale Knobel and other senior administrators will select one to three proposals for submission to the Davis United World College Scholars program, which will make the final selections of projects to be funded.For more information, visit Denison’s Davis Projects for Peace Web site.

 Denison University, founded in 1831, is an independent, residential liberal arts institution located in Granville, Ohio.
 A highly selective college enrolling 2,100 full-time undergraduate students from all 50 states and dozens of foreign countries, Denison is a place where innovative faculty and motivated students collaborate in rigorous scholarship, civic engagement and the cultivation of independent thinking.